m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 ## 5. Testing the outbound connection

+Now let's test the connection!

+### 5.1 Testing DNS resolution

-You can test the private DNS resolution by running the following command:
+You can (optionally) begin to test the private DNS resolution by running the following command:

 ```sql
 select utl_inaddr.get_host_address('maxfielduseastnfssa.blob.core.windows.net') from dual;